OpenMoonRay/openmoonray-docs/docs/scene-classes/scene-variables/SceneVariables.md

         default: 0

-        <p class="jekyll-theme-minimal scene-class-attr-comment">When total pixel sample count exceeds this value at every pixel (If you set 1024, each pixel exceeds 1024, then try to finish), the render will finish after the next checkpoint write.
+        <p class="scene-class-attr-comment">When total pixel sample count exceeds this value at every pixel (If you set 1024, each pixel exceeds 1024, then try to finish), the render will finish after the next checkpoint write.
 Disabled sample cap feature when set to 0.</p>

     </p>